-On December 30, 2015, the Company entered into amendments (the "2013 Placement Agent Warrant Amendments") with the holders of the 2013 Placement Agent Warrants.
-Pursuant to the 2013 Placement Agent Warrant Amendments, 1,262,500 2013 Placement Agent Warrants were amended to extend the expiration date to June 30, 2019 and remove the provision requiring an adjustment of the exercise price in the event the Company sells common stock at a purchase price lower than the current warrant exercise price.
-As a result of the 2013 Placement Agent Warrant Amendments, the Company has recognized a loss of \$242,400 and has reclassified \$2,277,550 from the derivative liability to equity resulting in an increase to equity of \$2,035,150.
+On December 30, 2015, the Company entered into amendments (the "2013 Placement Agent Warrant Amendments") with the holders of warrants the Company issued to the placement agent for the financing completed during the quarter ended March 31, 2013 (the "2013 Placement Agent Warrants").
+Pursuant to the 2013 Placement Agent Warrant Amendments, 1,262,500 of the 2013 Placement Agent Warrants were amended to extend the expiration date to June 30, 2019 and remove the provision requiring an adjustment of the exercise price in the event the Company issues common stock at a price lower than the current warrant exercise price.
+As a result of the 2013 Placement Agent Warrant Amendments, for the year ended June 30, 2016 the Company has recognized a loss of \$242,400 and has reclassified \$2,277,550 from the derivative liability to equity.
 The 2013 Placement Agent Warrants were revalued to the date of the amendment and were then reclassified to equity.